 Have a Wine-Tasting

 La Bottega in the Italian showcase has Venetian masks and crystals, books, kitchen wares, and chocolates.
 It also has a great little wine shop.
-Pick out some bottles and find a dry place to sit and have your own private tasting of splendid Italian wines.
+Pick out some bottles and find a dry place to sit to have your own private tasting of splendid Italian wines.